USEPA/workshops/lessons/set_up.md

 # Set Up

 Thanks for your interest in learning R.  For the CERF R workshop, we will be using [RStudio](https://www.rstudio.com/) as our interface to R.  In order to participate in this workshop you will need to make sure you have R and RStudio installed on your laptop.
-The instructions below should help you get all the software installed that we will need.
-Big thanks to the [USGS-R Training group](https://owi.usgs.gov/R/training.html) for making their materials availabe.
-These instructions below are mostly theirs with some light editing.
+Big thanks to the [USGS-R Training group](https://owi.usgs.gov/R/training.html) for making their installation materials availabe.
+The instructions below are mostly theirs with some light editing and should help you get all set up for the workshop.

 #Install R and RStudio
 These instructions are for Windows install.
 Download and install R for Mac [here](https://cran.r-project.org/bin/macosx/).